 When and Why to Clean the Teeth

 There are enormous numbers and the greatest variety of bacteria in the human mouth at all times.
 Others are being introduced frequently with food and drink and fingers.
 There is no such thing as sterilizing the mouth from bacteria.
-The best that can be done is to reduce the number of organized bacteria as much as possible at frequent intervals and to remove the material which serves as food for them.
+The goal is to reduce the number of organized bacteria (plaque) on each tooth as much as possible at frequent intervals.
+This disrupts that colony of bacteria.
+And remember, what we eat, they eat.
+And of course they love sugars.
+All kinds.

 Bacteria do not grow in number to any appreciable extent except in the presence of suitable food.
 Removing remnants of food in cleaning the teeth deprives the bacteria of nutrients and limits their growth.
 Bacteria can produce the acids which starts tooth decay only when growing in the presence of fermentable carbohydrates.
 Cleaning the teeth and mouth properly inhibits production of acid by the remaining bacteria.